littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 {% endhighlight %}

 ### Streamlining your Shiny apps
 Sometimes, you need to order different parts of code in a given scenario.
-Unlike the normal logic of R, Shiny doesn't interprete your code in the descending order.
-In `server.r` each bloc of code aims to return an output element and Shiny will interprete them almost simultaneously.
+Unlike the normal logic of R, Shiny doesn't interpret your code in the descending order.
+In `server.r` each bloc of code aims to return an output element and Shiny will interpret them almost simultaneously.
 It's very often that one output element depends on others.
 In Shiny you need to tell the program when to do or to not do something.

 The simplest way is to create reactive button so that a bloc of code will only be interpreted when the user clicks on the button.
 However, I find it not practical to create too many buttons.